Yakobus, hamba Allah dan Tuhan Yesus Kristus,

 (c) The rich; Lihat masuk for Jas.
 5:1.

 (d) In the midst of his pursuits.
-While the wealthy are preoccupied with other things, death will come (Luke 12:20–21).
+While the rich are busy pursuing wealth and influence, death will come (Luke 12:20–21).

 (e) Will fade away.
 Will get old and die and be forgotten.